 To overcome this, two things are essential:

 - Social proof

-Now, of course as a new coach, having prior coaching experience is impossible.
-And without the prior experience, there’s no social proof.
+Now, of course, as a new coach, having prior coaching experience is impossible.
+And without prior experience, there’s no social proof.
 So how does one solve this?
 By coaching pro bono and collecting testimonials in return.
-Convincing people to get coached by you when you don’t have any backing can be difficult and can lead to your prospects having valid hesitation since they can’t be certain about putting their hard-earned money on something they have no guarantee will work.
+Convincing people to get coached by you when you don’t have any backing can be difficult and can lead to your prospects having valid hesitation since they can’t be certain about putting their hard-earned money into something they have no guarantee will work.
 So, by removing the equation of money (in the initial stage only), it is much easier to get clients who have nothing to lose by being coached by you.
 This way you also get to practice your craft without the pressure, and if things go well, then you can ask your clients to give you a testimonial in return – which becomes social proof that can help convert future prospects into paying clients.
-Doing this with a few beta clients in the beginning (5-7 is a good number) can help bring more confidence as well as the social proof necessary to convince future prospects to sign up for your services.
+Doing this with a few beta clients at the beginning (5-7 is a good number) can help bring more confidence as well as the social proof necessary to convince future prospects to sign up for your services.

 2. Being afraid of selling

 Unless selling is something one naturally does for a living, it is not a craft that comes easily to most people.
-On top of that, with terms such as ‘salesy’ and ‘pushy’ being commonly associated with the act of selling, a lot of people end up having an aversion of selling – as they fear that they too will come across the same way to other people.
+On top of that, with terms such as ‘salesy’ and ‘pushy’ being commonly associated with the act of selling, a lot of people end up having an aversion to selling – as they fear that they too will come across the same way to other people.
 Thus, coaches often end up retreating and never wanting to talk about their offer or expertise.
 And this then ends up directly affecting their business.